This page explains the law on consent to medical treatment and what to do in the event that there is a dispute about medical treatment.

 Do young people have the competence and capacity to consent to medical treatment?

-Once a young person reaches the age of 16 there is a general presumption in law that he or she will have sufficient capacity to make certain decisions.
+Once a young person reaches the age of 16, there is a general presumption in law that they will have sufficient capacity to make certain decisions.
 Therefore, young people can be treated the same way as adults and can consent to medical treatment.
 This includes any procedure undertaken for the purpose of diagnosis.

-Medical capacity is more dependent on the young person's ability to understand and weigh up options as opposed to age.
-For example; a 16 year old may not have the presumed capacity to consent whereas a 14 year old may have the maturity and a better understanding as to what is involved in treatment.
+Medical capacity is more dependent on the young person’s ability to understand and weigh up options, as opposed to age.
+For example, a 16 year old may not have the presumed capacity to consent, whereas a 14 year old may have the maturity and superior understanding of what is involved in treatment.
 It is also unlikely that a young person misusing drugs or suffering from intermittent mental illness would be regarded as competent.

 The Gillick Competency rule clarified that a child has capacity to consent when he has “…sufficient understanding and intelligence to enable him or her to understand fully what is proposed.”

-As stated above, medical capacity is a decision for the medical professional to make and should be addressed on an individual basis as it may also be decision specific .
+As stated above, medical capacity is a decision for the medical professional to make; it should be addressed on an individual basis as it may also be decision specific .
 Furthermore, The Department of Health recommends that it is good practice to encourage children or young people to involve families in decisions unless this is not appropriate.